Justinmci/project-2/README.md

 ## Description

-A short story sharing website where you can read others and write your own!
+A short story sharing website for Canadians where you can read the stories and poems of others and write your own!

 ## Table of Contents